-There aren't a heckuva lotta theme parks in Minnesota.
+There aren't many theme parks in Minnesota.
 In fact, there are really only two major ones.
 They are, however, quite popular.
 And in the case of Nickelodeon Universe, quite unique.
-The state's parks are arranged alphabetically:
+The state's parks and attractions are arranged alphabetically:

 Admission is free to the park, and visitors can either buy points to ride individual rides or unlimited ride wristbands.
 A cafe is available just outside the park near the zoo.